-Direct commissioning will be disabled by means of a factory reset as described in chapter 3.7.
+Direct commissioning can be re-enabled by means of a factory reset as described in chapter 3.7.

 3.6.3 Sequential commissioning by button press

 Sequential commissioning is intended for the case where the intended receiver or network does not operate on one of the primary radio channels or where direct commissioning is not practical due to the mechanical constraints of the switch design (for instance for single rocker switches).